Day 20: If you remain in me and my words remain in you, ask whatever you wish...

 Sit with this metaphor of receiving nourishment from the rich soil, through the vine, to produce fruit in keeping with the DNA of the vine.

 What is your request of the Vine today?
-Is it for fruit that is keeping with the DNA of the Vine?
+Is it for fruit that is in keeping with the DNA of the Vine?
 Is it fruit that will last?
 Can you feel the nourishment and the DNA of the Vine rushing to answer your call?

 Rest in the love of the Gardener and the nourishment of the Vine.